-The Department of Housing and Public Works (DHPW) provides a range of housing services for Queenslanders, including children who are in need of protection and their family.
+The Department of Communities, Housing and Digital Economy provides a range of housing services for Queenslanders, including children who are in need of protection and their family.

 A child in need of protection subject to in-home intervention includes:

 - a child at risk of being removed from their family

 - an unborn child at risk of being removed from their parents following birth

 - a child (currently living with an approved foster or kinship carer) who is returning to live with their family.

 Where support is required for housing services for a child and their family:

 - discuss the referral process with the applicant

 - complete Part A—Referral to the Department of Housing and Public Works to request housing assistance for a child in need of protection.

 Upon receipt of Part A, the Housing Service Centre will: